opencog/atomspace/Design-Notes-C.md

 Defining a rewrite rule that will transform the one into the other would be an interesting challenge, as it would stress the ability to perform such homotopic rewrites.
-The syntactic issues needed to specify the rewrite would pose considerable challanges.
+The syntactic issues needed to specify the rewrite would pose considerable challenges.
 The URE used QuoteLinks extensively to do this; I doubt that this was the correct or wise way of doing this.